June-Skeeter/GEOS270_Syllabus/docs/Overview.md

 # Schedule

-The schedule may be adjusted a bit in the coming days once I get a better idea of what the term will look like.

 Modules will be posted and due on the dates listed.
 See [below](#modules) for information on what each module contains.

 |Post Date|                          Module                           |                                                     Topics                                                      | Due Date |
 |---------|-----------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|----------|